Skip to main content

 • Review default earnings

-• Add custom earnings and reimbursements
+• Add custom earnings and deductions

 • Filter employee records